rombrew/gp/README.md

 	...

 You also can open a multiple files to combine various columns from different files in a single plot.
+Explore UI menu options to overview of all features.

 Also check for command line options help.

 	$ gp -h